emqx/cloud-docs/en_US/vas/nat-gateway.md

 ## Usage

-After completing the NAT gateway value-added service purchase, you can see the NAT gateway creation status at the appropriate deployment overview and wait for the creation to complete.
+After completing the NAT gateway value added service purchase, you can see the NAT gateway creation status at the appropriate deployment overview and wait for the creation to complete.

 ![intranet_lb_info](./_assets/nat_gateway_info.png)